auyer/rcpassos.me/posts/latex-with-vscode/index.md

 ![Extensions Page in VS Code](./extension.webp) Extensions Page in VS Code

-Or install it by running the following command in the command pallete:
+Or install it by running the following command in the command palette:

 ```bash
 ext install latex-workshop